 A typical automotive CAN network will contain hundreds of messages, all with their own identifiers.
 The CAN peripheral can filter only the required messages by filling in the ID Capture List.
 Required identifiers should be entered in hexadecimal and should be separated by commas, for example "18F-F20F2, 18FF36F0, 18FF1BF2".
 When the Senquip device wakes for the next measurement interval, the CAN network will be sampled until all the messages listed have been found or the Capture Time has been reached.
 If multiple messages with the same identifier are required in a single measurement interval, place a followed by the number of messages of that identifier to be returned.
 For example, populating the ID Capture List with "18FF20F24, 18FF36F0, 18FF1BF210, 18FF1F12" will return four 18FF20F2 messages, one 18FF36F0 message, ten 18FF1BF2 messages, and one 18FF1F12 message.
 Leave the ID Capture List blank to receive one of every message that arrives.
-Place a in the ID Capture List blank to receive one of every message that arrives.
-Place a in the ID Capture List blank to receive one of every message that arrives.
-Place a in the ID Capture List blank to receive one of every message that arrives.
-Place a in the ID Capture List blank to receive one of every message that arrives.
-Place a in the ID Capture List blank to receive one of every message that arrives.
-Place a in the ID Capture List blank to receive one of every message that arrives.
-Place a in the ID Capture List blank to receive one of every message that arrives.
-Place a in the ID Capture List blank to receive one of every message that arrives.
-Place a in the ID Capture List blank to receive one of every message that arrives.
 Place a in the ID Capture List to receive all messages in the order that they arrive.
-Keep in mind that receiving every message on the bus could overwhelm the Senquip device in systems with lots of high repetition rate messages.
+To prevent a large number of messages on the bus from overwhelming the Senquip device, a limit of 128 messages in an interval is applied.